 Vaping products are consumer products and should be regulated by the Australian Competition and Consumer Commission (ACCC) which provide strong protection for consumers.

 The ACCC ensures that products are safe, fit for purpose, of merchantable quality and comply with all legal requirements under the Competition and Consumer Act 2010.

 Australian state and territory laws complement ACCC regulation of vaping products.
 They address the sale and supply of nicotine liquid, the sale of vaporisers, minimum age of sale, sale in vending machines, use in smoke-free areas, advertising and display.
 However, state laws are not uniform and a consistent national approach is needed.

-Vaping products should not be regulated as they are at present by Australia’s medicines regulator, the Therapeutic Goods Administration (TGA).
+Vapes should not be regulated as they are at present by Australia’s medicines regulator, the Therapeutic Goods Administration (TGA).
 The TGA is responsible for regulating medicines and medical devices which make therapeutic (medicinal) claims, such as ‘this product can help you quit smoking’.
-Nicotine vaporisers are consumer products used almost exclusively as a less harmful substitute by smokers who can’t or won’t quit smoking or consuming nicotine.
+Nicotine vapes are consumer products used almost exclusively as a less harmful substitute by smokers who can’t or won’t quit smoking or consuming nicotine.

 One practical outcome of TGA regulation would be the decimation of the vaping market.
 Every device and e-liquid and every future modification would require a detailed, costly and onerous application that only tobacco companies could afford.
 Most small to medium companies and vape shops would be driven out of business.
 The result would be that tobacco companies take over the vaping market.